Who can use this feature

 - Adjust the vertical distance between paragraphs with paragraph spacing.

 - Select how text overflows or wraps with resizing behavior.

 - Adjust the horizontal alignment of text within the text box.

 - Adjust the vertical alignment of text within the text box.

 - Click to open the type settings panel and explore more text properties.

 Type settings panel

-The type settings panel gives you access to some extra text properties.
-You can also access any OpenType features from this panel.
+The Type settings panel gives you access to additional text properties and OpenType features.